6 Top-Rated Livestock Scales

 Whether you prefer to use a squeeze chute comes down to if you are planning on weighing livestock with a permanent system or

-If you want a truly portable livestock scale that you can use anywhere without the need for an external power source, it’s a good idea to purchase one that either use a rechargeable battery or can take rechargeable batteries.
+If you want a truly portable livestock scale that you can use anywhere without the need for an external power source, it’s a good idea to purchase one that either uses a rechargeable battery or can take rechargeable batteries.

 Considering that many will use livestock scales for every stage of production and output, accuracy can be key as it will affect your bottom line.

-Single animal scales are the most accurate option, but they inevitably have the trade-off of being unsuitable if you want to weigh more than animal at a time.
+Single animal scales are the most accurate option, but they inevitably have the trade-off of being unsuitable if you want to weigh more than one animal at a time.